forta-network/disco/README.md

 As a result, with the useful configuration, it is possible to make Disco never touch the Kubo nodes.

 This is both a centralized and a decentralized configuration as pulls are scalable and the content is still served over IPFS!

+### Q5: How is this different than IPDR?

+Disco and IPDR do some things differently:

+- Disco uses the MFS API while IPDR uses a different subset of Kubo RPC API.
+- IPDR sits as a tool between the Docker Engine and IPFS to upload/download on demand.
+Disco is a registry server that speaks to IPFS and supports `docker pull` and `docker push` commands.
+- IPDR uses an adaptation of [Google's Container Registry](github.com/google/go-containerregistry) library.
+Disco depends on the [Distribution](https://github.com/distribution/distribution) librar and sits as a thin layer on top of it.
+- Disco supports a centralized configuration and can handle a lot of downloads while still serving images from IPFS.
+IPDR does not seem to have this purpose.
+- Disco supports [Distribution's custom configurations](https://github.com/distribution/distribution/blob/main/docs/configuration.md).
+IPDR does not arrive with such configuration options out of the box but it can be forked to support many custom features.